Chapter 13:

 Oh no, here comes the loud.
 Aesandoral immediately thought and winced in preparation.

-The classes were tough and boring, leaving Aesandoral spending most of the period looking out the windows as a last-ditch attempt at consciousness before sleep inevitably took her.
-She hated learning, and the only thing that made it better was her triop.
+The second year classes, which took up half of her course load, were tough and boring, leaving Aesandoral spending most of the period looking out the windows as a last-ditch attempt at consciousness before sleep inevitably took her.
+She hated learning, and the only thing that made it better was her triop being there with her.

-Slipping a lightweight, leather helmet over her new undercut hairstyle, she began her sprint in the direction of the screams.
+Slipping a lightweight leather helmet over her new undercut hairstyle, she began her sprint towards the screams.

 Finally, some excitement!
-She thought, bounding over a stack of boxes.
+She thought, completely forgetting her hunger as she jumped over a stack of boxes, readying herself for combat.

 Pushing past a destroyed stage, she immediately noticed the troupe of musical automatons she had observed earlier.
-Nocking an arrow, she was able to tell that the machines had gone rogue and were just beginning their reign of terror.
+Nocking an arrow, she targeted the machines that had gone rogue and prepared to put a swift end to their reign of terror.
+That was when she noticed him.

 “Crap!”
 Aesandoral cursed, adjusting the helmet that was now too loose thanks to her new haircut.